Cardinals vs. Pirates Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has 49 hits with seven doubles, eight home runs and 28 walks.
-He has driven in 21 runs with seven stolen bases.
+- Andrew McCutchen has seven doubles, eight home runs, 28 walks and 21 RBI (49 total hits).
+He has stolen seven bases.

 McCutchen Recent Games